georchestra/georchestra.github.io/community.md

 The project runs two **mailing lists**, which you can freely join to ask for help:

  * [georchestra@googlegroups.com](https://groups.google.com/group/georchestra?hl=fr) is the main mailing list for users and data admin as well,
- * [georchestra-dev@googlegroups.com](https://groups.google.com/group/georchestra-dev?hl=fr) is the developpers and sysadmin mailing list
+ * [georchestra-dev@googlegroups.com](https://groups.google.com/group/georchestra-dev?hl=fr) is the developers and sysadmin mailing list

 Use psc@georchestra.org to reach the Project Steering Committee.<br />
 No support will be provided at this address.